 Calling other insurance companies

 Still not satisfied with what my current car insurance provider was offering, I decided to call some other companies.
 Ask around, get references from family members, friends and co-workers.
 I thought that getting quotes would be a very time consuming process, but it surprisingly only took about a few minutes.
 I would search companies online, and call the number that said was for quotes.
-(I guess when you call that number, you’re put to the front of the line?)
+(I guess when you call that number, you’re put to the front of the line?).
+Another, and possibly even faster option, is to use an auto insurance comparison engine (something I didn’t know about at the time).

 With my current insurance plan in front of me, I gave them the exact same coverage details so I could have an apples-to-apples comparison.
 To my surprise, the new car insurance company was more than $150 cheaper!
 And if I also bought renter’s insurance through the same company, I got an even bigger discount, making the renter’s insurance practically free!
 And best part of all, it only took a few minutes over the phone.